 Volume 13 Issue 7 July/August

 Cost Crunches and Financial Planning By Kris Polly The drought-driven reduction in hydropower production in the Colorado basin and the increasing costs of hydroelectricity and alternate power sources threatens to create a perfect storm for Arizona irrigation districts and irrigated producers.
-In our cover interview this month, Ed Gerak, the executive director of the Irrigation […]
+In our cover interview this month, Ed Gerak, the executive director of the […]

 Volume 13 Issue 6 June

 Updating Infrastructure, Securing Water Supplies, and Preserving Ag By Kris Polly For 100 years, the Roosevelt Irrigation District (RID) has brought groundwater from South Phoenix to irrigate a large agricultural area in the Avondale, Goodyear, and Buckeye areas of Arizona.
-Like many Phoenix-area irrigation entities, RID is grappling with the effects of urbanization, aging infrastructure, […]
+Like many Phoenix-area irrigation entities, RID is grappling with the effects of urbanization, aging […]

 Donovan Neese: 100 Years of Irrigated Agriculture at the Roosevelt Irrigation District